zhongyin/zhongyin.github.io/README.md

 ## Others

+- [GitHubDaily/GitHubDaily](https://github.com/GitHubDaily/GitHubDaily) - 坚持分享 GitHub 上高质量、有趣实用的开源技术教程、开发者工具、编程网站、技术资讯。A list cool, interesting projects of GitHub.
+- [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [deepseek-ai/awesome-deepseek-integration](https://github.com/deepseek-ai/awesome-deepseek-integration) -
 - [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 📚 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.